The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

 \paragraph{Trends in 2.9~$\mu$m water luminosity} The 2.9~$\mu$m water sample was biased toward disks around T~Tauri stars with moderate to high accretion rates \citep{banz17}, resulting in perceived high detection rates ($\sim45\%$, Table \ref{tab:water_surveys}).
 The relatively small sample in this case does not allow to report strong trends, apart from a general agreement with those observed in CO.

 \paragraph{Trends in 5~$\mu$m and 12.4~$\mu$m water luminosity} The samples at 5~$\mu$m and 12.4~$\mu$m are larger but provided detection rates of only $\sim20\%$; despite that, some differences from the trends observed in CO emerge clearly.
 Water detections are exclusively found in objects that have a triangular CO line shape.
 These objects have in common a moderate accretion luminosity (0.1-1~L$_{\odot}$), T$_{\rm{eff}} < 6000$~K, detection of jets and disk winds, and CO emitting from within the dust sublimation radius \citep[see more discussion of triangular lines in][]{banz22}.
-The upper limits measured in the 5~$\mu$m water lines in some disks around intermediate-mass stars appear in stark contrast with their high CO luminosity, suggesting a different C/O ratio in these disks. \paragraph{Trends in 17~$\mu$m and 30~$\mu$m water luminosity} Water line detections and luminosity at 17~$\mu$m and 30~$\mu$m, tracing lower-excitation transitions at 2400--3300~K and 1800~K respectively, are still predominantly detected in disks with a triangular line shape.
-An important difference with the higher-excitation water lines at shorter wavelengths is the detection in a Herbig disk \citep[HD~163296, one of the few intermediate-mass stars that has a triangular line shape in CO, which has been associated with an inner disk wind, see][]{heinbert16_var,banz22} and in a few disks that have an inner dust cavity (DoAr~44, TW~Hya, SR~9, SU~Aur).
+The upper limits measured in the 5~$\mu$m water lines in some disks around intermediate-mass stars appear in stark contrast with their high CO luminosity, suggesting a different C/O ratio in these disks.

+\paragraph{Trends in 17~$\mu$m and 30~$\mu$m water luminosity} Water line detections and luminosity at 17~$\mu$m and 30~$\mu$m, tracing lower-excitation transitions at 2400--3300~K and 1800~K respectively, are still predominantly detected in disks with a triangular line shape.
+An important difference with the higher-excitation water lines at shorter wavelengths is the detection in a Herbig Ae disk \citep[HD~163296, one of the few intermediate-mass stars that has a triangular line shape in CO, which has been associated with an inner disk wind, see][]{heinbert16_var,banz22} and in a few disks that have an inner dust cavity (DoAr~44, TW~Hya, SR~9, SU~Aur).
 Detection of water in Spitzer-IRS spectra of these disks was previously reported in \citet{fedele12,salyk11_spitz,banz17}.
 These cases demonstrate that rotationally-cold water emission can still be observed in some disks with dust cavities and disks around Herbig Ae stars (plots of multi-wavelength water spectra are included for reference in Appendix \ref{app: extra_plots}).